Misdiagnosis of CFS -

 Katherine T Owen

-The cause of CFS is not known.
-Nonetheless, we need an answer on how to reply to the question: What is the cause of CFS?
+- The cause of Chronic Fatigue Syndrome and Myalgic Encephalomyelitis is not known.
+Nonetheless, those of us living with the illness often get asked the question: What is the cause of CFS?

 © Katherine T Owen.
 All articles on this website are copyrighted.
 I am delighted if you choose to click above to share this page on social media, but please